Delhi school girl shot at: Main accused arrested | Law-Order

 - India

-Days after a 16-year-old girl was shot at in South Delhi's Sangam Vihar, police have arrested the main accused who allegedly hatched a conspiracy to kill her because she stopped talking to him, officials said on Thursday.
+Days after a 16-year-old girl was shot at in south Delhi's Sangam Vihar, police have arrested the main accused, who allegedly hatched a conspiracy to kill her because she had stopped talking to him, officials said on Thursday.

-According to police, Ali came in contact with the girl on social media a couple of years ago.
-However, she stopped talking to him around six months ago, after which he held a grudge against her.
+According to police, Ali had concealed his religious identity when he came in contact with the girl on social media a couple of years ago.
+She stopped talking to him around six months ago and he held a grudge against her for this.

-Addressing the Delhi Assembly, Chief Minister Arvind Kejriwal has said his government will provide the best treatment possible to the victim, who received the bullet injury on her shoulder on August 25 afternoon.
+Chief Minister Arvind Kejriwal has told the Assembly that the Aam Aadmi Party (AAP) government will provide the best possible treatment to the girl, who received a bullet injury on her shoulder in the attack on August 25.

-Soon after police from Tigri station had received information about the firing, they had rushed her to a private hospital and her statement was recorded.
-Later, a forensic science team had recovered an empty cartridge from the spot.
+Soon after receiving information about the incident, police personnel from the Tigri station had rushed the victim to a private hospital and her statement was recorded.
+Subsequently, a forensic science team had recovered an empty cartridge from the crime spot.

-Deputy Commissioner of Police (South) Benita Mary Jaiker said based on the victim's statement, a case was registered under Sections 307 (attempt to murder) and 34 (common intention) of the Indian Penal Code and also the Arms Act.
+Deputy Commissioner of Police (South) Benita Mary Jaiker said based on the victim's statement, a case was registered under sections 307 (attempt to murder) and 34 (common intention) of the Indian Penal Code (IPC) and the relevant provisions of the Arms Act.

-''During the course of the investigation, the team collected CCTV footage of the area and thoroughly analysed it.
-The girl identified Amanat Ali,'' the DCP said.
+''During the course of the investigation, we collected CCTV footage from the area and thoroughly analysed it.
+The girl identified Ali,'' the DCP said.

-The officer said CCTV footage showed the three men chasing the victim when she was on her way back home from school, and opening fire at her.
+She said the CCTV footage showed the three men chasing the girl when she was on her way home from school and opening fire at her.

-Police said the accused trio was traced to Muzaffarnagar in Uttar Pradesh through technical surveillance, but they managed to give the police team a skip.
+Police said the three accused were traced to Muzaffarnagar in Uttar Pradesh through technical surveillance but they managed to give the police team a slip.

-Later, acting on a tip-off that two of the accused were coming to Delhi again the next day, police nabbed Bobby from K Block, Sangam Vihar.
-Based on the information provided by him, Pawan was also arrested from Sangam Vihar the same day, the DCP said.
+Acting on a tip-off that two of the accused would come to Delhi the next day, police nabbed Bobby from K Block, Sangam Vihar.
+Based on the information provided by him, Pawan was also arrested from Sangam Vihar, the DCP said.

 Ali was arrested from Trilokpuri, she added.

+According to the victim's father, the accused had befriended the girl on social media.
+When she found out that he lived only a few streets away from her house and had sent her a friend request under a fake name, she blocked him and did not speak to him afterwards.

+''He started loitering around the street near our house.
+I had given an informal complaint to the beat policeman after he broke our window with a stone.
+The policeman had assured me that he would handle it.
+I do not know what happened after that....
+If something was done, he probably would not have had the courage to shoot my daughter,'' the father of the girl said.

-Meanwhile, the Delhi Commission for Women has issued a notice to the city police seeking an action-taken report in the matter.
+Recalling the incident, he said, ''When I saw my daughter at the hospital, the first thing she asked me was not to let him get away with it.
+You cannot imagine my pain when I saw her like that....''
+Meanwhile, the Delhi Commission for Women (DCW) has issued a notice to the city police, seeking an action-taken report in the matter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)